German Rummy: Dealing

 The deal changes clockwise after each hand.
 The dealer reshuffles the cards and has the pack cut by the player to the right.
 The cards are dealt face down clockwise, each player is dealt thirteen cards in 3 packets of three and 1 packet of four.
 The remaining cards are placed face down in the middle of the table as a Stoß (i.e. a talon or stock, pronounced "shtowss") and the top card is turned and placed beside the stock to form the waste pile.

 Variations: In many cases, the rule is that a player who finds a joker when cutting may keep it.
 This is known as robbing or plundering (rauben), not to be confused with the rule allowing a joker to be exchanged (see below).
 In some rules, the top card is not turned but the dealer (or forehand) receives a fourteenth card and is first to play.
 In this case that player does not draw a card, but simply makes an initial meld if able and discards a card to start the waste pile.

-Figures
+Melds

-Figures (Figuren) are combinations of at least three cards as follows:
+Melds (Figuren) are combinations of at least three cards as follows: